This story has been updated. It was originally published on October 9, 2017.

 Most online services let you see all the devices where you’re logged in.
 Hunt around the security settings until you find this page.
 Then, log out of all other sessions except the one you’re currently using.
 For example, you can visit this Facebook page and this Google page to log out of sessions you don’t recognize.

 While you’re poking around your account, review the other settings to make sure nothing has been changed.
-Look at your personal details, review any third-party apps connected to your account, and check your security questions and answers and your backup email addresses and/or phone numbers.
+Look at your personal details, review any third-party apps connected to your account, check your security questions and answers, and confirm your backup email addresses and/or phone numbers are ones that belong to you.
 If you think your hacker had a chance to scan your security questions and backup accounts, try to change these on the compromised account and on any other account that relies on the same information.
 This will prevent the bad actor from using your personal details to breach other accounts in the future.

 Speaking of other accounts, were your credit cards, bank accounts, or other financial programs connected to the compromised service?
 In this case, review your statements.
 If your hacker spent any of your money, you should try to claim back the cash as soon as possible—contact your bank directly and ask how to do this.
 While you’re checking for financial malfeasance, also review your account to see if the hacker added any unfamiliar payment methods or shipping addresses.